Ahtesham18112011/VSDSquadron_FM/README.md

 # Tasks
 ****************************************************************************************************************************************************************
 <details>
-  <summary>Task 1:Understanding the verilog code, creating the necessary PCF file and implementing in VSDSquadron FM</summary># Task 1: Understanding the verilog code, creating the necessary PCF file and implementing in VSDSquadron FM</details>
+  <summary>Task 1:Understanding the verilog code, creating the necessary PCF file and implementing in VSDSquadron FM</summary>
 This task is divided into **four steps** or parts.

 **Step 1**: Understanding the verilog code